Apply Images Using DISM

 If you apply an image to a volume with an existing Windows installation, files from the previous installation may not be deleted.
 Format the volume by using a tool such as DiskPart before applying the new image.

 Boot the destination computer to Windows PE.
-For more information, see Windows Preinstallation Environment (Windows PE) Technical Reference.
+For more information, see Windows PE: Windows Preinstallation Environment Overview.

 Connect to the network distribution share where your Windows image is stored.
 For example, you can use the net use command to do this: